 Thanks @Mel Carriere for the positive comments.
 Probably most people haven't considered what happens to turtles in the winter.
 I know I try to hide when it's cold!

-Mel Carriere from San Diego California on February 03, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on February 03, 2015:

 I don't think turtles are boring at all, I've just never had one for a pet.
 This was an extremely interesting hub, because I had never even considered what turtles do during the cold months.
 Excellent job, very well written.